TItle Photo: The Ritz Hotel – Koshien/Nishinomiya. This blog could easily be titled Weird Stuff in Japan.

 People tend to make a big deal about Japanese toilets with all their fancy buttons.
 Me, I take them in stride.
 I was, however, struck by the odd sticker on this one:

-While on the topic of butts, I’ll mention kanchō.
+While on the topic of butts and weird stuff in Japan, I’ll mention kanchō.

 It’s a Japanese prank (okay, let’s call it that) performed by clasping the hands together in the shape of an imaginary gun and attempting to poke an unsuspecting victim’s anus, often while saying “Kanchō!”